 The UK LLC does not outsource any of its data processing to commercial companies.

 The studies which contribute data are involved in the design and operation of the TRE.
 Every collaborating study can see and control how its own supplied data is being used, and make sure it’s being used for the purposes that have been agreed.

 How does it work?

-The UK LLC works with the collaborating studies and data owners, such as the NHS, to protect the privacy of all individuals whose data are held in our database and also the privacy of users of the UK LLC.
+The UK LLC works with the collaborating studies and data owners, such as the NHS, to protect the privacy of all individuals whose data is held in our database and also the privacy of users of the UK LLC.
 The UK LLC needs to collect and process the personal data of individuals who have volunteered to take part in the longitudinal population studies that have agreed to be a part of the UK LLC in order to fulfil its statutory functions and operate effectively.
-Personal data is processed for a variety of reasons relating to research; all personal data will be collected and processed in accordance with the requirements of the UK General Data Protection Regulations (GDPR) and the UK Data Protection Act 2018.
+Personal data is processed for a variety of reasons relating to research; all personal data will be collected and processed in accordance with the requirements of the UK General Data Protection Regulation (UK GDPR) and the UK Data Protection Act 2018.
 The UK LLC is committed to handling, storing and using your data properly, lawfully and in an ethical way.

 - Processing means any activity relating to your personal data including collection, use, alteration, storage, disclosure and destruction.

 - Data Controller is a term used in Data Protection law.
 A Data Controller can choose how to process data and has legal responsibility for the data under their control.
 For example, the Data Controller for many of the collaborating studies within the UK LLC will be UK based Universities.

 - Data Processor is a term used in Data Protection law.
 A Data Processor (such as an authorised researcher) processes data under the instruction of a Data Controller.
 A Data Processor must only process the data in the way they are instructed, they cannot use the data for any other purpose or in a different way.